uinb/fusotao-docs/docs/how-to-run-dex-upon-fusotao.md

 # How To Run a Dex Upon Fusotao

-Fusotao Protocol is a verification protocol.
-This documents will guide you to develop a orderbook based dex upon Fusotao.
+This chapter will guide you to develop a orderbook based dex upon Fusotao.

 ## Compile

 [Galois](https://github.com/uinb/galois) is a standard matching engine which can be used either as a Fusotao backed dex or a plain cex.
-This document will only introduce how to use Galois as the Fusotao proving client only.
+This document will introduce how to use Galois as the Fusotao proving client only.

 First, download the recent release version from [Github Release](https:/github.com/uinb/galois/releases).
 Galois is writen in rust, to compile it, you may need to install [Rustup](https://rustup.rs/) and related toolchain.